Ugocode/Ugocode/README.md

 You can find some of my mobile and web design projects here and on [https://ugocode.netlify.app/#/](https://ugocode.netlify.app/#/)

-Whenever I'm not building or learning new technologies, I love watching musical videos or catching outdoor fun.
+Whenever I'm not building or learning new technologies, I love watching musical videos or having outdoor fun.

 ##            Stats ✨